-Leave in conditioners are just one of the best.
+The best leave in conditioners can condition your hair like no other.
 At Fashionista, using one of these awesome products is part of the keys to healthy hair.
 (They’ve even given a nod to our #3 Fave!)

 At the very least, the best leave in conditioner products will stop the frizzies, tame split ends, and make your hair feel touchably soft.
 Sounds good so far, doesn’t it?
 We certainly think so.